Brean0/BeaNFTs/README.md

 As with all contracts, minimizing gas is a priority for developers.
 Beanstalk uses a merkle tree to determine whether a user is eglible for a mint, in a gas efficent method.
 Futher gas optimizations were made on Openzeppelins ERC721Enumerable.sol.
 The gas savings, especially on bulk mints, can be seen here:
 ### Notes

 Many Optimizations where taken in order to ensure low gas fees.
-As such, this is not a generic contract to be forked.
+As such, this is not a generic contract to be forked (without modifications).
-A downside is that ownerOf() and balanceOf() take considerably more gas.
+This uses a Merkle tree in order to verify egliblity, the example can be seen in `merkle_stuff/index.js` A downside is that ownerOf() and balanceOf() take considerably more gas.
 This was accepted as allowed us to reduce the gas costs of mints and transfers.